 This workshop focuses on planning, engineering, woodworking and critical thinking to create row boats, canoes, and other similar floating vessels.
 Kids will explore traditional and experimental methods based on their own sensibilities over the course of a year, which will culminate in field trips to put their creations to the test.
 Boats will be created mainly out of found materials.
 In the spirit of our Soap Box Summer Camp, each child will make their own creative flotation device!

-This workshop focuses on planning, engineering, woodworking and critical thinking to build “optimists” (dinghies), a classic and easy to build boat used worldwide to teach children how to sail.
-The kids in this workshop will work on a variety of lessons which will prepare them for our final project of building two functioning optimists.
-An optimist is a small dinghy that is made for kids to introduce them to sailing.
-Through the process of experimenting with many different blueprints and models of steering mechanisms, flotation devices and boats that we will be building ourselves, we will test where the faults in our plans are to ensure that there will be no problems with our final dinghies.
+This workshop focuses on planning, engineering, woodworking and critical thinking.
+The kids in this workshop will work on a variety of lessons which will prepare them for our final project of building functioning boats.
+Through the process of experimenting with many different blueprints and models of steering mechanisms, flotation devices and boats that we will be building ourselves, we will test where the faults in our plans are to ensure that there will be no problems with our final boats.

-This intensive workshop will meet once a week for thirty three weeks, and requires its participants to be extremely determined, focused, patient, detail oriented and prepared to commit to a lot of hard work in order to complete our final goal of building functional dinghies.
-We will create blueprints and small model floats, boats and steering mechanisms, as well as an actual float which will be tested in Prospect Park in the Fall and our dinghies which we will test in the Spring in Red Hook.
+This workshop will meet once a week for thirty three weeks, and requires its participants to be determined, focused, patient, and prepared to commit to a lot of hard work.
+We will create blueprints and small model floats, boats and steering mechanisms, as well as an actual float which will be tested in Prospect Park in the Fall and our dinghies which we will test in the Spring.

 Power Up is a series created by Open Source Gallery where kids learn about environmental sustainability through hands-on design and building projects.
 We are always adding new workshops, so check back often!